cameronabrams/psfgen/README.md

 * support for down-puckered prolines;
 * (more to come)...

-The tcl directory contains files than can be "sourced" by psfgen scripts.
-The charmm directory contains some custom topologies and parameters derived from the latest charmm36 parameter set (July 2016).
+The _src_ directory contains files that can be "sourced" by psfgen scripts.
+The _charmm_ directory contains some custom topologies and parameters derived from the latest charmm36 parameter set (July 2016).
 Other directory names indicate the PDB entry for which the files contained therein are applicable.

 ## Requirements